snowplow/snowplowanalytics.com/_posts/2018-06-14-snowplow-r108-val-camonica-with-batch-pipeline-encryption/index.md

       encrypted: true            # Depends on whether your buckets are SSE-S3 encrypted
   emr:
     security_configuration: name # Leave blank if you don't use a security configuration
-    jobflow_role: role           # Needs to have kms:GenerateDataKey when using at rest local disks encryption
+    jobflow_role: role           # Needs to have kms:GenerateDataKey when using at-rest local disks encryption
 monitoring:
   snowplow:
     port: 8080                   # New and optional